telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/customize-treeview-checkbox-template.md

       }
     ```

-* Add the template declaratively as part of the HTML element and assign a scope variable to access it:
+* Declaratively add the template part of the HTML element and assign a `scope` variable to access it:

     ```
       <div kendo-tree-view="tree"